Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: The arc complex spectral sequence

 \section{The arc complex spectral sequence}

-In this section, we set up the spectral sequence which will relate various Hurwitz subgroups of mapping class groups and allow induction arguments to take place.
+In this section, we set up the spectral sequence which will relate various finite index subgroups of surface braid groups corresponding to Hurwitz spaces and allow induction arguments to take place.
 As usual in arguments of this kind, the decisive fact is the high degree of connectivity of a certain complex, provided to us in this case by a theorem of Hatcher and Wahl.
 In \autoref{subsection:coefficient-systems} we define the basic objects, called {\em coefficient systems}, we will work with associated to surfaces.
 In \autoref{section:homological-stability}, we will show these coefficient systems have nice homological stability properties.
 In \autoref{subsection:spectral-sequence} we set up the spectral sequence coming from the arc complex for these coefficient systems.